NovaSector/NovaSector/modular_nova/readme.md

   if(SHUTTLE_STRANDED, SHUTTLE_ESCAPE, SHUTTLE_DISABLED) // NOVA EDIT CHANGE - ORIGINAL: if(SHUTTLE_STRANDED, SHUTTLE_ESCAPE)
   ```

+	Always put the original code (the full line!) and use the same formatting as above.

 	Multiline changes should be AVOIDED.
 Either put multiple single-line changes, or do this instead:

 	Example: Removal/addition combo.